capsidjs/capsid/README.md

 Then, your components automatically have `this.$el` property and it points the dom element wrapped by jQuery.

-By using jQuery plugin, the hello world example is written like the below:
+The hello world example with jQuery plugin is like the below:

 ```html
 <script src="https://unpkg.com/jquery"></script>